openmiko/openmiko/README.md

 ## Contributing

 Pull requests are welcome.
 For fixes of code and documentation, please go ahead and submit a pull request.

-## License and Credits

-This project is fork of https://github.com/anmaped/openfang/ which was no longer being actively maintained.

-Buildroot is developed and maintained by The Buildroot developers.